flaxandteal/dp-compose/cantabular-import/README.md

 `dp-cantabular-api-ext` services by running `make setup` in each of their root directories.

+For the full-stack journey you will need to run `make assets` in dp-frontend-router.
+Assets generated using the  `-debug` flag won't work.

+Also for the full stack-journey you will also need to make sure you have some databases into your Mongo collections.
+The easiest way to do this is to use the import script in `dp-dataset-api`.
+Currently it can be found on it's own branch `feature/import-script`.

 # Bring Up Cantabular Import Services #

 `make start`